 Too much sun exposure can cause severe sunburns, including blisters, illness, shivering, and fever.
 In the long term, too much sun exposure can cause early aging of the skin and even skin cancer.

 It is important to protect your child's skin from the sun.
 This can include applying sunscreens, wearing sun-protective clothing, and avoiding the sun completely.

-- The fairer your child's skin is, the greater chance he has of getting a sunburn.
+- The fairer your child's skin is, the greater chance your child will get a sunburn.

 - On days that are cloudy or overcast, the sun’s rays can still reach your child.

-- The sun’s rays are at their strongest between 11:00 in the morning and 2:00 in the afternoon.
+- The sun’s rays are at their strongest between 11 a.m. and 3 p.m..